linmaoxige/studyLog/README.md

 # studyLog
-This repositorywill record daily learning records
+This repository will record daily learning records